 Demonstrating the spectrum of art forms from dance fiddling, local jig steps, and gospel singing, to the songs, narratives and ballads that tell the story of a place, to the occupational traditions of blacksmithing, log skidding, spinning and basket making, artists show how these arts are embedded in the experience of our daily lives and how they fit the functional and symbolic needs of our community.

 The festival was established and has been supported by the West Plains Council on the Arts through partial funding by the Missouri Arts Council and the Missouri Folk Arts Program.
 The festival is being produced through a partnership between WPCA/MAC, Missouri State University-West Plains, the City of West Plains, the West Plains Civic Center, and the Ozark Heritage Welcome Center.
+Additional support has been provided by Missouri Humanities and Missouri Department of Tourism.

 Three ideas are central to the festival: